New Year, New Laws

-A new year is the perfect time to schedule an appointment with your attorney to look over your estate planning goals and see how they may be affected by these new laws.
+A new year is a perfect time to schedule an appointment with your attorney to look over your estate planning goals and see how they may be affected by these new laws.

 At Campbell Long, we believe in delivering a personalized level of service and care to our clients.
 We are happy to look over your existing estate planning documents or help you create new ones.
 Please call or email us at 866-566-9494 or Assistant@clcounsel.com.

 This is for informational and promotional purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of information contained herein do not create an attorney-client relationship between Campbell Long and the recipient.
+The use of the information contained herein does not create an attorney-client relationship between Campbell Long and the recipient.